 Cover the inside and outside of the water pan with wide, heavy duty aluminum foil.
 See Turkey Selection & Preparation for tips on how to foil the pan to collect drippings for gravy without burning them.
 Fire The Cooker

-Light a full Weber chimney starter of Kingsford charcoal briquettes:
+Light a full Weber chimney starter of Kingsford Charcoal Briquets:

-Spread the hot coals evenly over the charcoal grate (Picture 5).
-Measure another 1/2 chimney of unlit briquettes and spread them evenly over the hot coals (Picture 6).
-When all the briquettes are covered with gray ash, place the smoke wood chunks on top of the coals (Picture 7).
+Spread the hot coals evenly over the charcoal grate (Photo 8).
+Measure another 1/2 chimney of unlit briquettes and spread them evenly over the hot coals (Photo 9).
+When all the briquettes are covered with gray ash, place the smoke wood chunks on top of the coals (Photo 10).
 Now assemble the cooker:

 You're now ready to cook!
-Learn More Later: Firing Up Your Weber Bullet and How To Use A Chimney Starter Cook The Turkey
+Learn More Later: Firing Up Your Weber Bullet, How To Use A Chimney Starter, and Using A Water Pan In Weber Smokers Cook The Turkey

 Place the turkey breast-side up on the top grate.
 Set the lid vent